-The government has provided the funding and this year (2019), we have seen the funding doubled.
+The government have continued to fund sports during 20/21.
 This ensures pupils are being provided with not only high quality PE teaching but with new specialist equipment.
 Additionally, our children have more opportunities to participate in sport and physical activity.

 The PE department reported to Governors that the premium has enabled all our children to access and participate in several ‘new’ sports and for many, excel in PE and competitive school sport.
 The funding has also been used to help selected pupils overcome personal difficulties and as a platform to improve their physical and social development.

 We are working in partnership with a range of local organisations and other schools to share expertise and extend provision and currently offer 14 extra-curricular sports clubs.

 Schools must use the funding to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport you offer.

 This means that you should use the premium to:

 - develop or add to the PE, physical activity and sport activities that your school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

 Schools can use the premium to secure improvements in the following indicators:

 - the engagement of all pupils in regular physical activity – the Chief Medical Officer guidelines recommend that all children and young people aged 5 to 18 engage in at least 60 minutes of physical activity a day, of which 30 minutes should be in school